 I Need a Training Coach; How to Choose One?

-When looking for a running coach, it is essential to find one who understands your needs and can help you meet your goals.
+When looking for a running coach, finding one who understands your needs and can help you meet your goals is essential.
 Running coaches come from many different backgrounds and have varying levels of experience.
 When choosing a running coach, be sure to do your research and ask around for recommendations.